Tungse/tensor-flow/readme.md

 ## 👨‍💻 Getting started - Stylesheets

-In order to make your gallery be styled ypu have to import the right stylesheet depending on desktop/mobile environment.
-See below.
+In order to make your gallery be styled you have to import the right stylesheet depending on desktop/mobile environment.
+See below:

 ### Mobile
 ```scss